misterunix/basicbots/README.md

 ## basicbots is my first Open Source project.

-I expect it will take time for me to learn the ins and outs of managing an Open Source repo.
+I expect it will take time for me to learn the ins and outs of managing an Open Source project.
 I ask for your help, in all areas of the project.

 - Fixxing spelling errors and typos.
 - Creating documentation.